-SG 1 Select Improvements

-Process and technology improvements that contribute to meeting quality and processperformance objectives are selected.

-SP 1.1 Collect and Analyze Improvement Proposals

-Collect and analyze process- and technology-improvement proposals.

-- SP 1.2 Identify and Analyze Innovations

-Identify and analyze innovative

-improvements that could increase

-the organization's quality and

-process performance.

-- SP 1.3 Pilot Improvements

-Pilot process and technology

-improvements to select which ones

-to implement.

-- SP 1.4 Select Improvements for Deployment

-Select process- and technologyimprovement proposals for deployment across the organization.

-SG 2 Deploy Improvements

-Measurable improvements to the organization's processes and technologies are continually and systematically deployed.

-SP 2.1 Plan the Deployment

-Establish and maintain the plans for deploying the selected process and technology improvements.

-- SP 2.2 Manage the Deployment

-Manage the deployment of the selected process and technology improvements. - SP 2.3 Measure Improvement Effects

-Measure the effects of the deployed process and technology improvements.

-The effects should be measured quantitatively (as opposed to qualitatively in OPF)
+SG 1 Select Improvements Process and technology improvements that contribute to meeting quality and process-performance objectives are selected.
+SP 1.1 Collect and Analyze Improvement Proposals Collect and analyze process- and technology- improvement proposals.
+Innovative improvements are SP 1.2 Identify and Analyze Innovations Identify and analyze innovative improvements that could / increase the organization's quality and process performance. likely to significantly change the process/quality performance SP 1.3 Pilot Improvements Pilot process and technology improvements to select which ones to implement.
+Where appropriate, a proposed SP 1.4 Select Improvements for Deployment Select process- and technology-improvement proposals for deployment across the organization.
+SG 2 Deploy Improvements Measurable improvements to the organization's processes and technologies are continually and systematically deployed.
+Innovative improvements often require a phase-in approach SP 2.1 Plan the Deployment Establish and maintain the plans for deploying the selected process and technology improvements.
+The effects should be measured SP 2.2 Manage the Deployment Manage the deployment of the selected process and technology improvements. quantitatively (as opposed to qualitatively in OPF), i.e. process shift SP 2.3 Measure Improvement Effects Measure the effects of the deployed process and technology improvements.
+NORTHROP GRUMMAN +2 Copyright 2005 Northrop Grumman Corporatio